-Tampering with evidence can be any action that destroys, alters, conceals, or falsifies any sort of evidence.
-The definition of evidence is also very broad and includes any object, a document, or any sort of record useful to an investigation or inquiry.
-Let's take a closer look at the legal issue of tampering with evidence.
+Tampering with evidence is a crime that encompasses any action that destroys, alters, conceals, or falsifies any evidence.
+The definition of evidence is also very broad.
+It includes any object, document, or record useful to an investigation or a civil or criminal proceeding, regardless of whether it is pending or ongoing.

 Elements of the Offense

 The prosecution must establish all elements of the crime to prove a criminal offense.
 For a conviction, the state must prove each element beyond a reasonable doubt.
 The basic elements of the crime of tampering with evidence include:

 - Intent: The accused's state of mind is a key element of the offense.
 The prosecution must show that the defendant interfered with evidence in a willful or purposeful manner.
 Accidental destruction or simple abandonment (throwing away) may not be enough to prove intent.